A benchmark generator for boolean quadratic programming: Abstract

 \section{Abstract}

 For boolean quadratic programming (BQP), we will show that there is no duality gap between the primal and dual problems under some conditions by using the classical Lagrangian duality.
 A benchmark generator is given to create random BQP problems which can be solved in polynomial time.
-Several numerical examples are generated to demonstrate the effectiveness of the proposed method. \keywords{Lagrangian duality \and Boolean quadratic programming \and Polynomial time \and Benchmark generator}
+Several numerical examples are generated to demonstrate the effectiveness of the proposed method.